 - Genetics: Yes, there is a genetic component to tooth decay and gum disease.
 Patients who have a family history of high-risk tooth decay and/or periodontal disease should consider more frequent cleanings.

 - A number of dental restorations present: If you have a lot of fillings and crowns, chances are you are at a higher risk for developing tooth decay and should have your teeth cleaned more frequently.

 - Healthy history: Patients who have diabetes or are immunocompromised are at a high risk of developing periodontal disease due to their decreased ability to heal.

 - Smoking: Smoking is a risk factor for developing gum disease because it is a constrictor of the blood vessels.
 When blood vessels are constricted, they cannot get the appropriate antibodies to the gums.
 This basically lowers your body’s ability to protect against the buildup of bacteria, so now you need to have more frequent cleanings in order to manually remove it and prevent the destruction of your gums and jawbone.

 - History of periodontal disease: Patients who have had active periodontal disease should definitely have their teeth professionally cleaned frequently.
 This is because the deep periodontal pockets that have developed as a result of past bone loss are almost impossible to clean at home.
 You need a professional in order to properly clean these areas.

 - Age: Generally, older patients tend to be on more medications that can cause dry mouth (xerostomia), which is a risk factor for both tooth decay and gum disease.
 To counteract this, more dental cleanings are needed.
-Older patients may also have reduced mobility, which can hamper the effectiveness of their home care techniques.
+Older patients may also have reduced mobility, which can hamper the effectiveness of their home oral hygiene techniques.

-If you’d like to learn more about how a dental cleaning works, or if you’re ready to schedule your next one, please contact our office today for an appointment.
+If you’d like to learn more about how a dental cleaning works, or if you’re ready to schedule your next one, please contact our dental office today for an appointment.